-The YMCA Academy is a Ministry of Education–inspected, alternative high school in downtown Toronto.
+The YMCA Academy is a Ministry of Education–inspected, alternative school in downtown Toronto.
 Inspired and supported by the YMCA of Greater Toronto, our personal differentiated approach, specialized programs, and individualized use of assistive technology is ideally suited to students with mild learning disabilities or learning style differences.
-Our school offers a safe and supportive learning environment that includes: Individualized…Read more
+Our school offers a safe and supportive learning environment that includes: Individualized Special…Read more

-The Academy admits young people in grades 9-12 who have learning style differences and/or who seek a smaller learning environment, individualized teacher attention, or an alternative learning experience.
+The Academy admits young people in grades 7-12 who have learning style differences and/or who seek a smaller learning environment, individualized teacher attention, or an alternative learning experience.
 Admissions applications are accepted year-round.
 Since the admission procedure is competitive, parents are encouraged to begin the process as early as possible.
-Step One: Visit and Admissions Application Both student and…Read more
+Step One: Visit and Admissions Application Both student and parent/guardian…Read more

 The YMCA Academy is ideal for students with exceptionalities including learning disabilities, mild diagnoses on the autism spectrum, attention issues, and anxiety — as well as non-identified students seeking an innovative and supportive learning environment.
 Our school equips students with the skills and experiences to develop independence and resilience.
 Support services include: Academic support On-site social/emotional support and counselling Special…Read more